volcaniqueo/Hex_Calculator_with_GUI_on_QT_Framework/README.md

 ## About the Project
 The project was about implementing simple hexadecimal calculator with graphical user interface on QT framework.
 A sample example can be found in the description file.
 Also our approach can be found in the documentation file.

 Important Remark: I consider the implementation to be really bad, since we did not used any generalization for number buttons and simply defined all the connections and their respective functions seperately.
 Since the number buttons basically equivalent in terms of the usage, the implementation involving generic terms would be a much better implementation.
-Because this is just a design issue and would not change the correctness of the program, and we have some strict timing issues with the project, we could not follow good programming practices on this project.
+Because this is just a design issue and would not change the correctness of the program, and we have some strict timing issues with the project, we could not follow good programming practices in this project.
 ## To Run the Code
 One should install QT to run the project.
 Installation is pretty starightforward with sudo/brew.
 An example formulae of the brew as follows:
 ```brew install qt```